Charca/bootbot/README.md

 Send a message to the user.
 The `.say()` method can be used to send text messages, button messages, messages with quick replies or attachments.
 If you want to send a different type of message (like a generic template), see the Send API method for that specific type of message.

-The `message` param can be a string or an object:
+The `message` param can be a string an array, or an object:

 - If `message` is a string, the bot will send a text message.
+- If `message` is an array, the `.say()` method will be called once for each element in the array.
 - If `message` is an object, the message type will depend on the object's format:

 ```javascript